Jumpscale/g8cockpit/docs/usage/Howto/Create_S3server/Create_S3server.md

 Notice the value for `domain` which you will need in the configuration of `s3cmd` here below.

+This domain name is generated using **ipdns**, a stateless DNS server, see: https://github.com/0-complexity/ipdns

 The same information can be retrieved using `js`, with the repository directory as current directory:

 ```python